Dhawk818/AI-version-of-jargon-linker/README.md

  https://dhawk818.github.io/AI-version-of-jargon-linker/

-Project Overview and Purpose
+-Project Overview and Purpose-

 Jargon Linker is a single-page application (SPA) built to help users keep track of custom terms and their definitions.
 The purpose of the app is to provide a simple, personal and global glossary tool where users can quickly store, organize, and reference the jargon they come across.

-Features and Functionality
+-Features and Functionality-

 Add, edit, and delete custom jargon terms with definitions